Book of Wei: Content

 The content of the Book of Wei follows the format of previous standard histories.
-The first fifteen volumes are annals (紀) describing the lives and events of the emperors, with the first being a preface.
+The first fifteen chapters are annals (紀) describing the lives and events of the emperors, with the first being a preface.

 Annals (帝紀)

-Volumes 13 through 104 are biographies beginning with Volume 13: Biographies of Empresses (皇后列傳) and ending with Volume 104: Author's Preface (自序).
+Chapter 13 through 104 are biographies beginning with Chapter 13: Biographies of Empresses (皇后列傳) and ending with Chapter 104: Author's Preface (自序).
 In his preface Wei Shou harmonizes the Xianbei cultural heritage with Han Chinese cultural heritage, arguing that the rise of the Northern Wei was mandated by Heaven and that the Xianbei people were descended from the Yellow Emperor.
-Descriptions of figures from the historic Korean kingdoms of Goguryeo, Baekje, and also Khitan and many other historic nationalities are included in volumes 95 through 103.
+Descriptions of figures from the historic Korean kingdoms of Goguryeo, Baekje, and also Khitan and many other historic nationalities are included in chapters 95 through 103.

-Wei Shou also includeds postitve descriptions of the dialog between Confucianism, Buddhism, and Daoism.
-For example, in volume 69 where the court official Pei Yanjun (裴延隽; d.
+Wei Shou also includes positive descriptions of the dialog between Confucianism, Buddhism, and Daoism.
+For example, in Chapter 69 where the court official Pei Yanjun (裴延隽; d.
 528) describes a knowledge of both Buddhism and Confucianism as being beneficial to social administration.
-The whole of Volume 114, "Treatise on Buddhism and Daoism" (釋老志), of the Book of Wei is also related to this topic.
-Volumes 105 through 114 are treatises (志).
+The whole of Chapter 114, "Treatise on Buddhism and Daoism" (釋老志), of the Book of Wei is also related to this topic.
+Chapters 105 through 114 are treatises (志).

-The book originally contains 114 volumes, but by the Song Dynasty some volumes were already missing.
-Later editors reconstructed those volumes by taking material from the History of the Northern Dynasties dated to the 7th century.
+The book originally contains 114 chapters, but by the Song dynasty some chapters were already missing.
+Later editors reconstructed those chapters by taking material from the History of the Northern Dynasties dated to the 7th century.